 "The heavens declare the glory of God; the skies proclaim the work of his hands.
 Day after day they pour forth speech; night after night they display knowledge.
 There is no speech or language where their voice is not heard.
 Their voice goes out into all the earth, their words to the ends of the world.
 In the heavens he has pitched a tent for the sun, which is like a bridegroom coming forth from his pavilion, like a champion rejoicing to run his course" Psalm 19:1-5, NIV

-Zealand possesses a wide range of experience and knowledge within the sport industry.
-Zealand owns and operates an ecommerce business (www.theaidstation.com), which specializes in gear for trail runners.
-He is also the founder and owner of Eco-X Sports, a race management company that exists to provide individuals with recreational and competitive sporting events, athletic instruction, lifestyle education and outdoor-related research.
-Along with owning Eco-X, Zealand is also the race director for a handful of well-known races, including the Terrapin Mountain 50k and Half-Marathon, Grindstone 100 and Mountain Masochist 50 Mile Trail Run.
+Dr. Zealand possesses a wide range of experience and knowledge within the sport industry.
+While owning and operating an ecommerce business (www.theaidstation.com), which specializes in gear for trail runners; He is also the founder and owner of Eco-X Sports, a race management company that exists to provide individuals with recreational and competitive sporting events, athletic instruction, lifestyle education and outdoor-related research.
+Dr. Zealand is also the race director for a handful of well-known races, including the Terrapin Mountain 50k and Half-Marathon, Grindstone 100 and Mountain Masochist 50 Mile Trail Run.

 In addition to being on the business side of the sport industry, Zealand is also an elite athlete and former coach.
 He was the distance coach for the Liberty Track and Cross Country teams from 1996-2002, and is currently a sponsored ultra-runner, selected to run as a member of the Patagonia Ultra Running Team.
 He has competed in numerous ultra-races and has holds several course records.
 Throughout the year, Zealand also serves as a niche product tester for various outdoor adventure companies and has served as a consultant for numerous agencies including the Parks Canada Agency, the United States Forest Service, The Conservation Alliance and the Leave-No-Trace Center for Outdoor Ethics.